-The Dean of Students works closely with the following student services offices: Admissions, Office of the Registrar, Academic Excellence, Counseling Services, and Career and Professional Development.
+The Dean of Students works closely with the following offices: Admissions, Blended Learning, Office of the Registrar, Academic Excellence, Counseling Services, Diversity, Equity, and Inclusion, Career and Professional Development, Financial Aid, and Student Accounts.
 The Dean collaborates with faculty before and after issues arise concerning students' academic and emotional well-being.